 ON THIS PAGE

-Venus is named for the ancient Roman goddess of love and beauty, the counterpart to the Greek goddess Aphrodite.
+Venus is named for the ancient Roman goddess of love and beauty, who was known as Aphrodite to the Ancient Greeks.

 Size and Distance